harshita1409/Movie-Recommender-System/README.md

 - Yeah!
 Finally you are done.
 - Now you can easily get the Top 5 most similar movies according to your search, by clicking on the reocmmend button.
 - That's it!
-#### Note
-Follow the "Getting Started" section, incase if you see application error in the above mentioned URL.